WICG/fenced-frame/explainer/permissions_policy_for_API_backed_fenced_frames.md

 # **Proposed Solution**

-The proposed solution is to extend the urn:uuid bound attributes as described in this [issue](https://github.com/WICG/fenced-frame/issues/48) to also include the permissions that the fenced frame’s consumer API considers important for a particular url to load.
+The proposed solution is to extend the config-bound attributes as described in this [issue](https://github.com/WICG/fenced-frame/issues/48) to also include the permissions that the fenced frame’s consumer API considers important for a particular url to load.

 There are various inputs to compute the final permissions for a document loaded in the fenced frame.
 Dividing them further into what currently exists for iframes vs the new ones: